teejclark/academic-kickstart/content/project/predprey - Copy/index.md

 # Featured image
-# To use, add an image named `featured.jpg` to your project's folder
+# To use, add an image named `featured.png` to your project's folder
 [image]
   # Caption (optional)
-  #caption = "Photo by rawpixel on Unsplash"
+  caption = "Collecting fox fecal samples to monitor impacts on native fauna."

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++

-Animal populations are often in flux, especially due to anthropogenic effects.
-However it is often difficult to survey animals to understand these changes.
-This is especially so in pelagic seabird populations, such as the burrow-nesting sooty shearwater Ardenna grisea, which is declining worldwide but thriving in the Falkland Islands.
-For my Masters, I built habitat selection models generalized using functional responses to estimate the density, occupancy, and population size of this cryptic species.
-I also found that sooty shearwater populations likely grew due to the cessation of historical exploitation of their native habitat, tussac grass Poa flabellata.
+In the Anthropocene, humans are transforming and destabilizing ecosystems, which can severely impact biodiversity.
+In response, humans have employed increasingly controversial management practices (e.g., assisted migration, gene drives) in an attempt to mitigate human impacts.
+I am interested in understanding the patterns and processes of humans' effects on wildlife and biodiversity - especially in extension to coupled human-natural systems.
+I am currently developing quantitative tools to help understand and more optimately manage biodiversity.